gregorydillon/DSI-personal-reference-kit/regression-case-study/readme.md

 python validate.py
 ```

-There is unfortnuately no cross validation as of yet, just a random sample of test data left out each time you test a formula.
+There is unfortunately no cross validation as of yet, just a random sample of test data left out each time you test a formula.
 For trying many formulas I suggest using `validate_interactive.py` in order to keep cleaned data in memory instead of loading it up every time (which happens if you run the main in `validate.py`):

 ```
 ipython -i validate_interactive